 In extreme situations, such flooding incidents can cover people’s homes and displace them from their homes.

 Constructing large hydropower plants usually involves manipulating the natural course of river systems.
-It often involves blocking a river’s natural flow, which will obstruct fish migration routes.
+It often blocks a river’s natural flow and obstructs fish migration routes.
 Consequently, inhibited fish migration will deplete fish populations over time.
 A reduced fish population has drastic consequences for both human food supply and marine ecosystem stability.

 Also, the turbines kill some fish that pass through them.
-According to the Energy Information Administration, current fish death by turbines is at 5% to 10% for the best turbines existing.
+According to the Energy Information Administration, fish death by turbines is at 5% to 10% for the best existing turbines.
 A hydropower plant may use fish ladders to rectify the problem.

 Fish ladders or elevators are devices that help fish move across dams without harm.
-It works by helping fish like salmon and shad move up to the spawning grounds upstream.
+It works by helping fish like salmon and shad move upstream up to the spawning grounds.
 These fish ladders, however, may not support massive migrations.

 The United States Department of Energy is working to develop turbines that can reduce fish death to below 2%.
 But ideally, there should be a 0% turbine death rate because marine life is already facing an environmental crisis with plastic pollution and chemical contamination.

-Hydroelectric plants alter the natural habitats of freshwater species in the areas they are located.
+Hydroelectric plants alter the natural habitats of freshwater species in their areas.
 It changes the concentration of nutrients, water temperature, and the river’s flow.
-Downstream river flow suffers a loss of water and silt loads which reduces water quality.
+Downstream river flow suffers a loss of water and silt loads, reducing water quality.
 These changes directly affect the ecological characteristics of the rivers that harm native plants and fish species.

 Research also shows that dams affect the productivity and stability of estuaries1.
 A study of two dammed rivers along Mexico’s Pacific coast showed rapid coastal recession.
 This led to a loss of habitat for aquatic life and a decline in biodiversity.

 Hydroelectric generation is not 100% emission-free.
 Studies have shown that reservoirs created by dammed rivers emit greenhouse gases.
-Dead plants and other organic materials in the reservoir water decompose and release methane (a strong greenhouse gas) and carbon dioxide into the atmosphere.
+Dead plants and other organic materials in the reservoir water decompose, releasing carbon dioxide and methane (a strong greenhouse gas) into the atmosphere.

-Emissions can also come from the heating and cooling systems used to maintain the hydroelectric equipment.
+Emissions of greenhouse gases can also come from the heating and cooling systems used to maintain the hydroelectric equipment.
 The amount of greenhouse gas a hydropower reservoir emits may depend on regional factors and the specific location.

 Besides the environmental impact, reservoir construction can have social costs as well.
 The land needed for building dams may already be occupied by people or affect their livelihood.
 Research has proven that one consequence of hydroelectric facilities is impaired estuarine livelihoods.
 This can cause displacement of ethnic groups and human rights violations.